 Where in China Can I Teach?

-Teaching Nomad has openings in all 3 types of cities stretching as far North as Harbin, near the Russia border to as far South as Hainan island in the South China sea and as far west as Chengdu in Sichuan province.
-The majority of the our schools are in Tier 1 and Tier 2 cities but if you’re looking for a real adventure, we do have tier 3 city opportunities.
+Teaching Nomad has openings in all 3 types of cities stretching as far North as Harbin, near the Russia border to as far south as Hainan island in the South China Sea and as far west as Chengdu in Sichuan province.
+The majority of our schools are in Tier 1 and Tier 2 cities but if you’re looking for a real adventure, we do have tier 3 city opportunities.

-As the most international city in the country there are many teaching jobs in Shanghai.
-Remember that while salaries in Shanghai are higher than many tier 2 or 3 cities, the cost of living is also considerably higher than most of mainland China.
+As the most international city in China, there are many teaching jobs in Shanghai.
+Remember that while salaries in Shanghai are higher than many tier 2 or 3 cities, the cost of living is also considerably higher than in most of mainland China.
 See all current openings in Shanghai here.

 Schedule and Start Dates: